 As color consultants, we’ve walked into many sad scenes like this one.
 Why on earth would anyone think this was the best way to choose paint colors?
 The poor homeowner probably spent more time, money, and aggravation in painting all those sample squares than if they had just hired an interior designer for an in-home consultation in the first place.

-So how do you sample paint colors then, when you’re trying to pick the right color?
+How do you test colors, when you’re trying to pick the right paint color?

 Paint them onto poster boards, so you can carry them around, compare them side-by-side, and evaluate them properly.
-(We use these large color boards from Maria Killam during our color consultations, because those tiny paint chips just don’t show you enough of the color to judge.)
-We explain how to sample colors here.
-Hint: you can start with those tiny color chips, but then narrow them down to a handful of “finalists” and make large-sized color boards of those, to judge by.
+(We explain how to sample colors here.)
+Or, save yourself some time and get some pre-painted peel-and-stick samples delivered by Samplize.
+Hint: you can start with those tiny color chips, but then narrow them down to a handful of “finalists” and make large-sized color boards of those, or order some painted samples, to judge by.

 And if you really want to paint some samples on the wall directly?
 At least do it properly, the way the Baxter Design Group hired us to put up some large-scale samples for this San Antonio project.